steveseguin/offline_deployment/README.md

 It requires an 8-GB uSD card or larger; if it's too big, you'll need to PiShrink it down first using: https://ostechnix.com/pishrink-make-raspberry-pi-images-smaller/
 (I may get around to doing that in the future)

 Just burn the image following any RPi guide, login in, and get going.
 Currently I think v22.10 (beta) is installed, so probably out of date.
-You can update, but if you do, you may need to run `sed -i 's/\/\/ session\.customWSS = true;/session\.wss = "wss:\/\/"+window\.location\.hostname+":8443";session\.customWSS = true;/' ./vdo.ninja/index.html` from the home user folder after, or manually update the index.html to point to the local wss server.
+You can update, but if you do, you may need to run `sed -i 's/\/\/ session\.customWSS = true;/session\.wss = "wss:\/\/"+window\.location\.host;session\.customWSS = true;session\.salt = "vdo\.ninja";session.configuration = {}/' ./vdo.ninja/index.html` from the home user folder after, or manually update the index.html to point to the local wss server.
 Depending on how you update, it may not be needed though.

 You can then load the site at https://192.168.XXX.YYY/ or whereever its loaded.
 Accept any SSL concerns or what not (see https://github.com/steveseguin/vdo.ninja/blob/develop/install.md#dealing-with-no-ssl-scenarios for more details)